ollykel/goapp-skeleton/src/README.md

 ## serve
 Contains the main executable for the app.
 Should consist of a single file, serve.go, which contains two functions: Methods and main.
+Methods returns a map of paths to Method structs, defining which endpoints should be used for each path.
 Methods should be implemented as follows:
 ```go
 func Methods () map[string]*goapp.Method {
 	return map[string]*goapp.Method{